 Can I Take CBD Capsules Everyday?

-When taken orally, CBD can stay in the system for a few days - between 2 and 5 is the general belief.
+When taken orally, CBD can stay in the system for a few days - between 2 and 5 days is a general belief.
 But, of course, it’s all dependent on your metabolism and how quickly your system can get rid of the CBD.

 CBD tends to roll with the flow- meaning, it suits a variety of different times of the day.
 CBD tends to be great for the morning or evening- respectively helping us remain alert and wind down for the night, according to what you want to gain.
 And since CBD capsules can come infused with other herbs or nutrients, which can be best suited for certain times of the day, it might be best to shop with intention.

-If you want you CBD capsule to keep you concentrated and alert for the day, you could go for a CBD capsule with added ginseng, ashwagandha or omega-3 - ingredients which have been proven to promote energy, clarity and concentration.
+If you want your CBD capsule to keep you concentrated and alert for the day, you could go for a CBD capsule with added ginseng, ashwagandha or omega-3 - ingredients that have been proven to promote energy, clarity and concentration.